ysaikai/TechAdoption/README.md

-# An agent model for promoting modest technologies
+# An agent-based model for promoting modest technologies
 by Yuji Saikai, a PhD candidate at University of Wisconsin-Madison

 **Abstract**<br>